qualcomm/resource-tuner/Docs/README.md

 To get started with the project:
 [Build and install](../README.md#build-and-install-instructions)

-Refer the [Examples](./Examples) for guidance on resource-tuner API usage.
+Refer the Examples Tab for guidance on resource-tuner API usage.

 ---